 For total peace and tranquillity, this is the place to go.
 Set in the woods, there are ten guestrooms available, so it is never busy or crowded.
 The on-site restaurant and bar are fantastic for evenings in, and there are facilities for children too, with a waterslide and childcare available.
 The garden terrace is also ideal for summer evenings.

-Budget breaks are possible in this part of the country, despite its popularity, and Hotel Kotnik is ideal for keeping costs down.
-This accommodation features 15 rooms, as well great entertainment options such as an arcade, game room and a TV in a common area.
+Despite its popularity, budget breaks are possible in this part of the country, and Hotel Kotnik is ideal for keeping costs down.
+This accommodation features 15 rooms and fantastic entertainment options such as an arcade, game room, and a shared TV area.

 Now that you know where to stay and what to do, Triglav National Park is only a ticket away!